spacetelescope/stdatamodels/docs/source/jwst/datamodels/metadata.rst

     >>> meta = read_metadata("myfile.fits")
     >>> print(meta["meta.wcsinfo.s_region"])

-Note that the metadata is returned as a flat dictionary.
-The keys are the dot-separated names of the metadata elements.
-The values are the corresponding values in the file.
+Notice that the metadata is returned as a flat dictionary by default.
+The keys are the dot-separated names of the metadata elements, and the values are the corresponding values in the file.
+A nested dictionary will be returned instead if the ``flatten`` keyword argument is set to False.

 .. warning::